maxlcummins/SGI1-REs/README.md

     done;
     cat *.new > CD-hit_SGI1-REs.txt```

-Afterwards, a custom R script available [here___]() was used to generate a [dendrogram]() that could be used to inform the presence of different SGI1-RE variants within the collection.
+Afterwards, a custom R script available  was used to generate a dendrogram that could be used to inform the presence of different SGI1-RE variants within the collection.